Tocopherol: Synthetic all-racemic and d-α-tocopherol

-Manufacturers also commonly convert the phenol form of the vitamins (with a free hydroxyl group) to esters, using acetic or succinic acid.
-These tocopheryl esters are more stable and are easy to use in vitamin supplements. α-Tocopheryl esters are de-esterified in the gut and then absorbed as the free tocopherol.
-Tocopheryl nicotinate, tocopheryl linolate, and tocopheryl palmitate esters are also used in cosmetics and some pharmaceuticals.

 Mixed tocopherols

 "Mixed tocopherols" in the USA contain at least 20% w/w other natural R, R,R- tocopherols, i.e. R, R,R-α-tocopherol content plus at least 25% R, R,R-β-, R, R,R-γ-, R, R,R-δ-tocopherols.

 Some brands may contain 20.0% w/w or more of the other tocopherols and measurable tocotrienols.
 Some mixed tocopherols with higher γ-tocopherol content are marketed as "High Gamma-Tocopherol".
 The label should report each component in milligrams, except R, R,R-α-tocopherol may still be reported in IU.
 Mixed tocopherols also may be found in other nutritional supplements.